Program

 Dandhigu Yimbana: Listening on Country and the Ethics of Ecoacoustics

-Proposal: Ecoacoustics holds profound potential for communities whose relationships with Country are inseparable from health and wellbeing — yet the discipline remains disproportionately concentrated within well-resourced institutions and scientific research.
+Ecoacoustics holds profound potential for communities whose relationships with Country are inseparable from health and wellbeing — yet the discipline remains disproportionately concentrated within well-resourced institutions and scientific research.
 This workshop invites delegates to explore how ecoacoustics can be practised and shared more equitably and ethically, drawing on the framework from the ARC Discovery Indigenous project “Dandhigu Yimbana: Listening on Country for Social and Emotional Wellbeing”.

 This workshop positions listening as a relational act and will bring together First Nations scholars, researchers, practitioners, and community members to examine the ethical foundations of field recording and acoustic monitoring.
 Participants will engage with questions around permission and consultation for ecoacoustic recording and how to embed Indigenous data sovereignty and knowledge into ecoacoustic research.
 The workshop will involve practical ecoacoustic field recording and listening on Country, and is suitable for emerging and experienced scientists and researchers wanting to explore the ethical foundations of sound recording and the interdisciplinary potential of listening as a method to inform research decisions.